uzair-uni/IRWA-2024/README.md

 ##Contents

-This deliverable contains a pdf report with the description of the work done and justifications for our decitions at the time of processing the data.
-It also contains the python notebook with all the code used to process and analyse the data provided.
+This deliverable contains the python notebook with all the code used to process and analyse the data provided.

 ##Usage